-Tables in this report use the Commission's datafile, USSCFY08, which includes information on the 76,478 defendants sentenced under the SRA between October 1, 2007, through September 30, 2008, for whom sentencing documents were received as of February 10, 2009.
+Tables in this report use the Commission's datafile, USSCFY10, which includes information on the 83,946 defendants sentenced under the SRA between October 1, 2009, through September 30, 2010, for whom sentencing documents were received as of February 14, 2011.

 Given the nature of the datafile and reporting requirements, the following are not included: cases initiated but for which no convictions were obtained, offenders convicted for whom no sentences were yet issued, and offenders sentenced but for whom no sentencing documents were submitted to the Commission.
-Because the Commission collects information only on cases sentenced under the guidelines, information on cases sentenced under prior law (preguidelines) during the current fiscal year is not available in this dataset.
+Because the Commission collects information only on cases sentenced under the guidelines, information on cases sentenced under prior law (pre-guidelines) during the current fiscal year is not available in this dataset.
 When cases are sentenced under both prior law and the guidelines, only the guideline relevant information is coded in the dataset.
+Cases in which a sentence of death was imposed also are not available in this dataset for this same reason.